Introduction

 2. Discovering Port 80

 The scan results showed that port 80 was open, which indicated that a web service was running.
 By accessing this web service through a browser, you obtained a pivotal clue for further actions.
 Consequently, this clue guided the next steps in your exploration and exploitation process.
+Upon accessing the webpage, I encountered an interactive game embedded within the site.
+This discovery provided an intriguing element to explore further.
+Therefore, it became a focal point for deeper investigation and analysis.

 3. Endpoint Exploration